 Within Our Gates

 On August 26, 2011 at Columbia University’s Miller Theater, Wycliffe Gordon premiered a 78-minute score to Within Our Gates, a 1920 silent film by Oscar Micheaux, one of the most prolific and innovative African American filmmakers of the early 20th century.
-The score is performed live by an 18-piece big band to a screening of the film, which depicts racial tensions in America at the time.
+The score is performed live by an 18-piece big band with vocalists to a screening of the film, which depicts racial tensions in America at the time.
 Gordon picks up the baton and masterfully captures the essence, culture, and historical significance of the film in stunning composition, while seeking to interpret our past, define the present, and imagine the future.
-Commissioned by Jazzmobile, this project takes the bold leap of re-visioning and reinterpreting aspects of a pivotal work, while at the same time contributing to the expansion of the musical canon.
+Originally commissioned by Jazzmobile, this project takes the bold leap of re-visioning and reinterpreting aspects of a pivotal work, while at the same time contributing to the expansion of the musical canon.

 Beyond the Blackberry Patch